Welcome to Curacao cruise port! (Post updated: October 2023)

 - Playa Kalki – The beach is located in the north of the island, around a 1-hour drive from the Curacao port.
 It is a laid-back, small sandy cove with a snack bar, and chair rental facilities, best known for diving and snorkeling.
 See the list of Playa Kalki tours

 - Playa Piskado (Playa Grandi) – Located south of Playa Kalki, in the north of Curacao, a 45-minute drive from Mega Pier Cruise Terminal, Playa Piskado is one of the most famous beaches for turtle spotting!
 You can often swim with these friendly sea creatures in the shallow, clear water of this small beach.
 Turtles often come to the shore, so you can swim directly from the beach.
-It is a great experience for both kids and adults, and bring your underwater camera for this trip!
-See the list of Playa Piskado tours
+Explore Playa Piskado tours

 4. Shete Boka National Park